ksachdeva/node-docker-compose/README.md

 - [ ] Support to remove the networks
 - [ ] Config CLI command
 - [ ] Specify the list of environment files (only .env in project directory is supported for now)
+- [ ] If pull is false in ProjectConfig then do not fetch the latest image (if image is already present on the system)